Solirinai/NY_schools_maps/README.md

 # NYC, NY, NJ schools

 Interactive maps of all NYC public schools, NY state and NJ state schools - public and charter.
 Include test results over past several years.
+Data sources are cited and linked in the notebooks and on the individual maps.

 Maps: